France pushes Syria meeting at divided U.N. council

 UNITED NATIONS The U.N.
-Security Council agreed on Friday to France's request for a briefing on Syria's rights crackdown from the U.N. human rights chief, overcoming resistance from Russia, China and Brazil, Western envoys said.
+Security Council agreed on Friday to a French request for a briefing on Syria's rights crackdown from the U.N. human rights chief next week, overcoming resistance from Russia, China and Brazil, Western envoys said.

 The rights council is based in Geneva.
 Russia, China, Brazil, India and South Africa, which have resisted Security Council action on Syria, have argued that complaints about Syrian rights abuses should be dealt with in Geneva, not New York.